jbkunst/rchess/README.md

 # rchess

-A chess pckage for R powered by:
+A chess package for R powered by:

 - V8 package and chessjs javascript library
 - OO system by R6 package